-You get a credit for amounts you pay to a state (including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands) unemployment fund by February 1, 2016 (or February 10, 2016, if that is your Form 940 due date).
+Generally, you get a credit for amounts you pay to a state (including the District of Columbia, Puerto Rico, and the USVI) unemployment fund by February 1, 2021 (or February 10, 2021, if that is your Form 940 due date).
 Your FUTA tax will be higher if you don't pay the state unemployment tax timely.
 If you didn't pay all state unemployment tax by the due date of Form 940, see the line 10 instructions.
+For wages paid to a work site employee, a CPEO is eligible for the credit whether the CPEO or a customer of the CPEO made the contribution with respect to a work site employee.